mahoney1/docs/animaltracking-tutorial.md

 ## Preparatory Steps

-1. Create a project directory (as a non-root user on Linux) called `dash`   eg assume `$HOME/dash` is the starting point in this example (Note: if you already have typescript installed, you may not wish to install typescript locally in your environment).
+1. From a terminal window, create a project directory (as a non-root user on Linux) called `dash`   eg assume `$HOME/dash` is the starting point in this example (Note: if you already have typescript installed, you may not wish to install typescript locally in your environment).

 `cd $HOME/dash`

-1.From a terminal window in your $HOME directory, install `typescript` (if not already installed) and `yarn` (ditto) as follows in your current user's HOME directory ('demo' in this case):
+2. Still in the terminal window, and your `$HOME/dash` **project** directory, install `typescript` (if not already installed) and `yarn` (ditto) via the command line as follows:

 `npm config set prefix /home/demo/dash`